oricis/notes/contents/so/ubuntu-tips.md

 # Tips in Ubuntu Linux (18.04)

+*Commands for the bash shell.*

+## Tips

+    When we are writting a command, we can use the 'tab' key to autocomplete the command.
+Push other time to watch the available command options.

+    Use the 'up' and 'down' keys to jump between the last used commands.
+    Use the 'left' and 'right' keys to move the cursor between words in the actual command.

+    Use 'Ctrl' + 'R' and write a command word to reverse search it between the used commands.

+***

+## Create / delete a var in the actual sesion

+> Create a  var

+	export HOLA='hello world'

+> Print & Result

+	echo $HOLA
+	hello world

+> Delete the var HOLA

+	unset HOLA

+***

+## Create / delete a permanent var in system

+*Add or delete the var in the file '/etc/environment'*

+	sudo nano /etc/environment

+> Save and exit (nano).
+Use key combinations:

+	Ctrl + O + Enter
+	Ctrl + X

+***

+## Create permanent aliases

+> Open .bashrc file:

+	sudo nano ~/.bashrc

+> Move down to the bottom of the file and add the aliases:

+	#Custom Aliases

+	alias rm='rm -i' # request confirmation before deleting a file

+> Save and exit (nano).
+Use key combinations:

+	Ctrl + O + Enter
+	Ctrl + X

+***

 ## Crear un enlace desde el escritorio

 Para crear un enlace a un directorio: